 To garden biodynamically, use the moon phase scheduling system described in the previous section with the zodiac calendar to create your own unique garden schedule.

-Due to the intricacies in biodynamic gardening, some gardeners choose to purchase annual biodynamic garden calendars.
-A detailed biodynamic calendar is produced each year in Germany by Matthias Thun (son of biodynamic researcher Maria Thun), and is worth looking into if you’re serious about biodynamic gardening.
-You can find it on Amazon here (affiliate link).
+Due to the intricacies of biodynamic gardening, some gardeners choose to purchase annual biodynamic garden calendars.
+A detailed biodynamic calendar is produced each year in Germany by Matthias Thun (son of biodynamic researcher Maria Thun) and is worth looking into if you’re serious about biodynamic gardening.